 *Co-Mentoring: for prospective NSF ATE grantees who are collaborating with an ATE Center*

 Mentor-Connect invites two-year college faculty member(s) who are collaborating with a discipline-focused ATE Center such as MNT-EC (Micro Nano technologies), InnovATEBIO (Biotechnology), or NCAT (Autonomous Technologies), to apply for co-mentoring to help you prepare your first or next NSF ATE grant proposal.
 Co-mentoring allows a prospective grantee to benefit from the technical and discipline expertise within an ATE Center and also grant writing expertise from Mentor-Connect in order to develop a competitive grant proposal.
-Apply any time after January 1, the sooner in the new year the better, and not later than 90 days prior to date for proposal submission

 For colleges interested in this type of mentoring, please follow the steps below:

 View the NSF ATE Program Funding Opportunities & Mentor-Connect Orientation Webinar.
 This webinar provides a detailed introduction to the NSF ATE program and to the Mentor-Connect NSF ATE grant preparation and technical assistance opportunity